 Roll through Bohemia to the UNESCO World Heritage town of Český Krumlov.
 The town is all about old-world charm, cute shops, cosy cafés and winding cobblestone lanes.
 This afternoon, relax on the coach as we head to the capital of the Czech Republic, Prague.

 Prague is a beautiful and atmospheric city.
 It’s also pretty compact, so it’s best explored on foot.
 Get straight into Prague’s historic heart with your Trip Manager.
 You’ll walk together over the landmark Charles Bridge, through Hradčany Castle, the home of the original Bohemian Kings and to the Gothic St. Vitus Cathedral along the way.
-Choose a cruise on the Vltava River, which runs through the heart of Prague, and take in stunning views of the city from the water.
 The Czech capital has a really mixed past so look out for signs of the Holy Roman Empire, the Bohemian Empire, the Nazis and the Communists.
 Free time means you can get deeper into Prague’s Old Town in your own time.
 The city itself is a UNESCO World Heritage site, with a jumble of little lanes, alleys and courtyards.
 Slow the pace down and give yourself a chance to uncover its hidden treasures.
 Spend some time in the picturesque Old Town Square, where historic buildings and churches surround cafés that spill out onto the pavement.
 With some world-famous Czech pilsner in hand, park yourself at a table, people-watch and try out some of the traditional local dumplings.
 This is also the spot to pick up some famous Bohemian glass, beads or garnet and amber jewellery By night, Prague bursts with possibilities.
 Loaded with all types of music, from jazz bars and hip DJs to opera, there is something for everyone, so make the most of it with your friends.

 Remember one of history’s darkest moments with a sobering stop at the Dachau concentration camp memorial.
 Learn more at the museum and walk through the remaining living quarters.
 Afterwards we travel to the home of the world-famous Oktoberfest, Munich - a city that blends traditional Bavarian culture and modern lifestyle.
 Explore the heart of Munich’s old town with the crew, and head to Marienplatz.
 It’s a central gathering spot famous for the Glockenspiel - a Gothic clock, complete with 32 dancing figures and 43 chiming bells.
 Later why not give an optional bike tour a go and get off the beaten track and onto Munich’s side streets with our Local Guide.